John C. Parkin

 John Cresswell Parkin CC OOnt RCA (24 March 1922 – 22 November 1988) was a British-Canadian architect who practised from 1944 to 1987 and worked predominantly in Toronto.
 In 1947, Parkin co-founded the firm John B. Parkin Associates with partner John Burnett Parkin, who was unrelated.
-John Cresswell served until 1970 as the firm's head designer.
-From 1970 until his retirement in 1987, Parkin operated his own firm, Parkin Partnership.
+John Cresswell served until 1971 as the firm's head designer.
+From 1971 until his retirement in 1987, Parkin operated his own firm, Parkin Partnership.
 Parkin is credited as one of the leaders in the development of modern architecture in Canada during the post-war period.

 Biography

 John C. Parkin was born on 24 March 1922 in Sheffield, Yorkshire to Thomas Cresswell Parkin II (1886–1967) and Marie Louise Parkin (1892–1971).
 His parents were distantly related.
 Thomas was a chartered accountant with Parkin and Co., which had been established in the 1880s.

 In 1939, Parkin entered the University of Manitoba and graduated in 1944.
 Upon graduation, he left for Toronto with fellow graduate Harry Seidler.
 Parkin took a job with the firm Marani and Morris, and Seidler with William Somerville.
 Shortly after arriving, Parkin met John B. Parkin.
 In October 1944, John C. left Marani and Morris to work with John B. The two Parkins decided to form a partnership but realized that the younger partner required additional design training.
 John C. had been offered several scholarships to Harvard.
 In January 1946, he left Toronto for Harvard University and graduated a year later.

 In January 1947, both Parkins officially formed their partnership, called John B. Parkin Associates.
 The elder Parkin acted as head of the organization, and the younger acted as design chief.
 In March 1947, John B.'s younger brother, Edmund T. Parkin, joined the firm as a partner.
 A landscape architect by trade, his responsibility was handling contracts.
-The new firm modeled its business approach from that of the firm of the architect Albert Kahn, with clear divisions of tasks by department.
+The new firm modelled its business approach from that of the firm of the architect Albert Kahn, with clear divisions of tasks by department.
 The firm's first offices were located at 96 Bloor Street West, a building that was shared with the firm Mathers and Haldenby.
 After the firm outgrew this space, it moved to 648 Church Street, a converted house.
 In 1951, it moved again, this time to an office building on 717 Church Street.
 In 1955, the firm finally settled at an originally-designed office in the new neighbourhood of Don Mills, at 1500 Don Mills Road.